-- 9.7 Metrics and Scale Factors - 9.7.1 The Reported Performance Metric (AIUCpm@SF for the Benchmark Run) must be disclosed in the Report. - 9.7.2 The Price/Performance Metric (\$/AIUCpm@SF) for the Benchmark Performance Run must be disclosed in the Report. - 9.7.3 The Scale Factor used for the Result must be disclosed in the Report. - 9.7.4 The number of streams in the throughput run used for the Result must be disclosed in the Report. - 9.7.5 The total elapsed time for the execution of the Benchmark Performance Run must be disclosed in the Report. - 9.7.6 The time for each of the six tests (Clause 7.3.1) must be disclosed for the Benchmark Performance Run. - 9.7.7 The scoring metrics resulting from the Scoring test of the Benchmark Performance Run must be disclosed in the report.
+9.7 Metrics and Scale Factors

+- 9.7.1 The Reported Performance Metric (AIUCpm@SF for the Benchmark Run) must be disclosed in the Report. - 9.7.2 The Price/Performance Metric (\$/AIUCpm@SF) for the Benchmark Performance Test must be disclosed in the Report. - 9.7.3 The Scale Factor used for the Result must be disclosed in the Report. - 9.7.4 The number of streams in the throughput run used for the Result must be disclosed in the Report. - 9.7.5 The total elapsed time for the execution of the Benchmark Performance Test must be disclosed in the Report. - 9.7.6 The start time, end time and total elapsed time for each of the six tests (Clause 7.3.1) must be disclosed for the Benchmark Performance Test. - 9.7.7 The scoring metrics resulting from the Scoring test of the Benchmark Performance Test must be disclosed in the report.All timestamps must be expressed with a precision of at least 1/1000 of a second.